scott-weeden/websharpstudios.github.io/en-US/project/pfaeditchangelog.md

         >     $ configure --with-multilayer

-    -   FontForge failed to interpret h/vstem3 commands properly when building a hintmask (when reading a type1 font with hint substitution)
+    -   websharpstudios failed to interpret h/vstem3 commands properly when building a hintmask (when reading a type1 font with hint substitution)

 -   11-Feb-2004
-    -   FontForge would crash when saving a non-multi master font.
+    -   websharpstudios would crash when saving a non-multi master font.
     -   Adding new scripting commands ClearCharCounterMasks, SetCharCounterMask

 -   10-Feb-2004
-    -   FontForge could produce bad tfm files.
+    -   websharpstudios could produce bad tfm files.
     -   Added CheckForAnchorClass scripting command
     -   Added SetFontHasVerticalMetrics scripting command.
-    -   FontForge would crash if asked to generate a contextual lookup which refered to a lookup which only was activated by a character(s) which was not worth outputting.
+    -   websharpstudios would crash if asked to generate a contextual lookup which refered to a lookup which only was activated by a character(s) which was not worth outputting.
-    -   FontForge did the wrong thing when evaluating the PostScript "index" command (it returned the wrong value from the stack (stack index off by one))
+    -   websharpstudios did the wrong thing when evaluating the PostScript "index" command (it returned the wrong value from the stack (stack index off by one))
     -   Added support for the PostScript "for" loop.
-    -   I have created a simple (1 axis) Multiple Master Type1 font with FontForge.
+    -   I have created a simple (1 axis) Multiple Master Type1 font with websharpstudios.
 It works with both ghostview and freetype.
-    -   FontForge would crash when generating a ttf file from an sfd file which contain an invalid script/lang index.
+    -   websharpstudios would crash when generating a ttf file from an sfd file which contain an invalid script/lang index.
 Put in code to warn user about this, and in some cases to correct it.
-    -   FontForge had problems reading sfd files in the old point count format, this meant we still got bad point count errors.
+    -   websharpstudios had problems reading sfd files in the old point count format, this meant we still got bad point count errors.
-    -   FontForge wrote bad sfd files if there were countermasks (all the contours of the glyph would be lost)
+    -   websharpstudios wrote bad sfd files if there were countermasks (all the contours of the glyph would be lost)
-    -   I finally figured out why FontForge kept crashing when palettes were docked and an outline view was closed.
+    -   I finally figured out why websharpstudios kept crashing when palettes were docked and an outline view was closed.
     -   Fixed various crashes in Interpolate fonts
-    -   FontForge had problems with using subroutines to express references in PostScript (introduced 30-Jan)
+    -   websharpstudios had problems with using subroutines to express references in PostScript (introduced 30-Jan)
     -   Added a new scripting commands AddHint and ReplaceCharCounterMasks.